SchedMD/slurm-gcp/terraform/examples/slurm_cluster/cloud/advanced/README.md

 This example creates a Slurm cluster that is highly configurable through tfvars.
 It creates a controller, login nodes, and is capable of bursting out multiple compute nodes as defined in partitions.
-Additionally, a VPC will be created only if a subnetwork is not specified.
+A set of firewall rules will be created to control communication for the cluster.

 ## Additional Dependencies